Southeastern Public Interest Environmental Law Conference

 Submitting a Proposal for SPIEL

 If your proposal qualifies for Continuing Legal Education (“CLE”) credit, please see the CLE deadlines.
 If your proposal does not qualify for CLE credit, please see the non-CLE deadlines.
 If no one on your panel knows whether your proposal qualifies for CLE, then it almost certainly does not qualify.
 But if you have questions about whether your proposal qualifies for CLE credit, please reach out to us at info@spielconference.net.
-The typical presentation timeframe is 75 minutes.
+The typical presentation timeframe is 75 minutes, but we will have a few "skinny" sessions of 45 minutes.
+Please the list time frame you are planning for in your propasal.

 To receive priority consideration for the inclusion of your presentation on the schedule, be sure to apply by the priority deadline.
 Applications received by the deadline for non-priority consideration will be considered for inclusion in the schedule, but will be less likely to be accepted or receive a priority timeslot on the schedule.